 Get a cold shower in the morning

 - Exposure to cold is known to activate the sympathetic nervous system and increase the blood level of beta-endorphin and noradrenaline.
 Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an antidepressant effect.
 A large study (3,000+ people) has shown a 29% decrease in self-reported sickness after a 30-day cold shower regimen 12.

 Spend time with people you love

 - An active social life and time spent with friends & family leads to less stress, which is good for health.
 There’s a ton of research showing a direct correlation between social factors and healthy aging 13.

 Once / week:

 Eat red meat sparingly

-- If you like meat (I do), try to limit meat intake to once or twice per week, and eliminate consumption of processed meat completely.
-Processed meat has been shown to increase risk for cancer, heart disease, and type 2 diabetes 14.
-Unprocessed meat seems to be neutral but further evaluation is needed, so I'd err on the safe side and try to minimize consumption.
+- If you like red meat (I do), try to limit meat intake to once or twice per week, and eliminate consumption of processed meat completely.
+Processed and red meat have been shown to increase risk for cancer, heart disease, and type 2 diabetes 14.

 Don’t drink too much alcohol

-- I like red wine, but try to limit consumption to once per week.
+- I like red wine, but try to limit consumption to just special occasions.
 Drinking too much alcohol decreases sleep quality, negatively impacts cardiac function, increases risk of liver disease, and may lead to dementia and depression 15, 16, 17, 18, 19.